These old fashioned homemade baked beans are always requested for parties and get-togethers.

 In a dutch oven, fry the bacon pieces and onions together until onions are translucent and the bacon is cooked; not crispy.
 Drain the fat and put the bacon and onion back in the pan.

 Lightly mix two cans beans with bacon and onion on medium-low heat.
-Add the ketchup, barbecue sauce and mustard.
+Add the brown sugar, barbecue sauce, mustard.
 Stir carefully, and heat until very hot and the beans begin to bubble.
 Take off heat and cool.
 Place them covered in the refrigerator.

 REFRIGERATE OVERNIGHT – this is critical for the flavor to develop properly.